970C/Burgerator_Android/README.md

 # Burgerator_Android

+EDIT: Project closed, documentation kept for archive.
+If you want to read about our project, Please have a look at the project docs.

 Team Hamburgerler's CS480 project to port the Burgerator iOS app to android

 Want to test our Burgerator for Android?